 Sheep wool is the BEST non-toxic insulation for your camper van conversion– it’s sustainable, naturally fire-resistant, breathable, doesn’t retain moisture, easy to install, and it’s literally sheep wool, so there are no toxic chemicals.
 Check out Black Mountain manufacturer information for information about the wool we used.

-4) Spray the wall and ceiling crevices with adhesive and stick the roll of wool to the walls and ceiling, spraying each small area at a time as you go.
-Use as little spray adhesive as possible and wear a mask– it’s very sticky and doesn’t take much– it’s just meant to hold the material in place until you get the wall panels up.
-(For a completely non-toxic option, you could also take painters tape and criss-cross it over the wool to keep it in place.)
-The wool comes in 3″ thick rolls, so that will be the thickness of the insulation around the interior of the van.
+For a completely non-toxic option, you could also take painters tape and criss-cross it over the wool to keep it in place.
+The wool comes in 3″ thick rolls.
+That will be the thickness of the insulation around the interior of the van.
 You don’t want to squish the wool too much because it’s supposed to be installed at the thickness it comes.

-5) In order to save as much head room as possible, we decided to only insulate the floor a small amount.
-We didn’t raise the floor up at all, we just utilized the very small 1/4″ gap in the existing floor ridges that otherwise would have been dead air space.
-We rolled small pieces of the wool between the floor ridges and installed our 3/4″ plywood subfloor directly on top of the beams and small rows of wool.
+In order to save as much head room as possible, we decided to only insulate the floor a small amount.
+Rather than raise the floor up, we just utilized existing space.
+There was the very small 1/4″ gap in the existing floor ridges that otherwise would have been dead air space.
+We rolled small pieces of the wool between that floor ridge.
+Next, we installed our 3/4″ plywood subfloor directly on top of the beams and small rows of wool.
 We added extra insulation when we installed our camper van flooring, by adding a layer of cork underlayment below our linoleum flooring.

-I’m not going to lie, it smelled a little like a petting zoo at first, but after a week or so, all the essence of barn animals was gone!
-We’re loving the wool insulation so far– the van stays cool when it’s hot and warm when it’s cold!
+I’m not going to lie, it smelled a little like a petting zoo at first!
+After a week or so, all the essence of barn animals was gone though luckily.
+Now, we’re loving the wool insulation.
+The van stays cool when it’s hot and warm when it’s cold.

 What type of insulation are you using for your camper van conversion?
 We’d love to hear your comments and suggestions!